rkotze/rkotze.github.io/_posts/2018-01-16-high-order-components.md

 ### Breakdown of the above

 **First param** is the component to be wrapped by the HOC.
-The old `VideoBlog` component changed from a class to just a presentational component called `VideoBlogView` because it no longer needs to manage state.
+The old `VideoBlog` component changed from a class to a [functional component](https://reactjs.org/docs/components-and-props.html#functional-and-class-components) called `VideoBlogView` because it no longer needs to manage state.
 Same applies to `RelatedVideo`.

 **Second param** is the fetch url to get data from.

-The data fetched is pushed through a **prop called** `data` to the wrapped component.

 The `withFetch` HOC looks like this: